uiua-lang/uiua/site/text/experimental.md

 F ← ↙10↯3_4
 ```

-Attempting to call the function will fail an runtime.
+Attempting to call the function will fail at runtime.

 ```uiua should fail
 # Experimental!